 Do not create the wheel again, use the domain specified technology to handle the domain specified tasks.

-- TextEditor / IDE / Code Formatter / Linter ...
+- TextEditor / Code Editor / Code Formatter / Linter ...

 - Chart / Graph / Data Visualization ...